notional-labs/starport/docs/contributing/templates/readme.md

-# Starport article templates
+# Tinyport article templates

-Use these templates along with our style guide to help you create articles for the Starport community.
+Use these templates along with our style guide to help you create articles for the Tinyport community.

 Choose the template that best fits the kind of content you're creating: